Gamedev portfolio

 Before working on my current main project, I briefly worked on a 2D action game, which this mockup is based on.

-The premise here is that Ether, the main character, is traversing a post-nuclear, war-torn Earth, as he makes his way back to civilisation (after being exiled due to a major accident).
+The premise here is that Ether, the main character, is traversing a post-nuclear, war-torn Earth, as he makes his way back to civilization (after being exiled due to a major accident).
 The area is patrolled by drones, belonging to the main villain of the story, who is on the lookout for the crystal that you can see next to the health bar (it provides the user with special powers).

 This is the title screen art for the aforementioned main project – Lyrestruck.
-I aim to create a sense of mistery mixed with fear, so I picked a forest setting, and drew the main character, Irina, behind a tree.
+I aim to create a sense of mystery mixed with fear, so I picked a forest setting, and drew the main character, Irina, behind a tree.

 Animations